KateGrutter/Village-Simulator-React/README.md

 Create a React application that allows the user to build a village by placing improvements and consuming resources.

 ## Group Members
-Developed by Kate Grutter, Justin Green @jgreener6, and Desiree Cushing @descush
+Developed by Kate Grutter, Justin Green, and Desiree Cushing
+@KateGrutter
+@jgreener6
+@descush

 ## Technology